Castlefield

 By building homes in ways that are more financially viable we will be able to achieve better value for money and deliver more affordable homes.

-When Red Kite formed, we agreed to a number of obligations called 'the promises'.
-Redeveloping Castlefield was not one of these promises – the site was separately identified for a feasibility study to establish whether it could be refurbished or redeveloped.
-We have in effect been doing a ten-year feasibility study, trying our very best to make something work on the site.
-We have battled hard to come up with a scheme that met with the approval of the council’s planning department and that would also serve the local community to best effect.
+When Red Kite formed, we agreed to a number of obligations called ‘the promises’.
+Redeveloping Castlefield was not a promise – the site was separately identified for a feasibility study to establish whether it could be refurbished or redeveloped.
+We have in effect been doing a 10-year feasibility study, trying our very best to make something work on the site.
+We have battled hard to produce a scheme that met with the approval of the council’s planning department and that would also serve the local community to best effect.

 No one wanted to succeed in this endeavour more than us, but we must know when to walk away.
 We can't put the financial security of Red Kite at risk for the sake of delivering this project, and in the current challenging economic conditions it wouldn't be the right thing to do for our tenants – in fact, it would be negligent.